 Revetment Development | Embankment Repair |

-These tyre blocks will last for many, many years, and even once deployed for one task, they can easily be re-deployed, years later, to another completely different role.
+These tyre blocks will last for many, many years, and even once deployed for one task, they can easily be re-deployed years later to another completely different role.

-Other pages you will probably find useful:
+Other pages you will probably find useful are:

 Tyre Recycling: Tyres Can No longer be Sent to landfill

 This well researched article should clarify a great deal about frugal tyre use and tyre recycling.
-By Ken McEvoy (written in 2005?)
-Under European Law it is no longer possible to dump car tyres into landfill sites which means we have to find a solution to the problem of what to do with old tyres […]
+By Ken McEvoy (written in 2005) Under European Law it is no longer possible to dump car tyres into landfill sites which means we have to find a solution to the problem of what to do with old tyres […]